LoSealL/VideoSuperResolution/README.md

-A collection of state-of-the-art video or single-image super-resolution architectures, reimplemented in tensorflow
+A collection of state-of-the-art video or single-image super-resolution architectures, reimplemented in tensorflow.
+(currently no video models...)

 ## Network list and reference
-The hyperlink directs to paper site, follows the official codes if the author open sources.
+The hyperlink directs to paper site, follows the official codes if the authors open sources.
 1. [**SRCNN**](https://arxiv.org/abs/1501.00092)
 2. [**ESPCN**](https://arxiv.org/abs/1501.00092)
 3. [**VDSR**](https://arxiv.org/abs/1511.04587)